Home Backgrounded Membrane Imaging

 How BMI Works

-Particle analysis has never been simpler.
+Particle characterization and analysis has never been simpler.
 With this innovative technology, you can screen up to 96 samples quickly and easily in just three steps:

 • Backgrounded Membrane Imaging begins with imaging a new membrane plate.